MicrosoftDocs/azure-reference-other/studio-module-reference/apply-math-operation.md

 Even if you use the **Inplace** option, the source data is not deleted or changed; the column in the original dataset is still available in Studio.
 To view the original data, you can connect the [Add Columns](add-columns.md) module and join it to the output of **Apply Math Operation**.

-##  <a name="bkmk_Basic"></a> Basic
+## <a name="bkmk_Basic"></a> Basic math operations

 The functions in the **Basic** category usually take a single value from a column, perform the predefined operation, and return a single value.
 For some functions you can specify a constant as a second argument.

  Azure Machine Learning supports the following functions in the **Basic** category:

- **Abs**
+### Abs

 Returns the absolute value of the selected columns.

- **Atan2**
+### Atan2

 Returns a four-quadrant inverse tangent.

 Select the columns that contain the point coordinates.
 For the second argument, which corresponds to the x-coordinate, you can also specify a constant.

 Corresponds to the ATAN2 function in Matlab.

- **Conj**
+### Conj

 Returns the conjugate for the values in the selected column.

- **CubeRoot**
+### CubeRoot

 Calculates the cube root for the values in the selected column.

- **DoubleFactorial**
+### DoubleFactorial**
  Calculates the double factorial for values in the selected column.
 The double factorial is an extension of the normal factorial function, and it is denoted as x!!.

- **Eps**
+### Eps

 Returns the size of the gap between the current value and the next-highest, double-precision number.
 Corresponds to the EPS function in Matlab.

- **Exp**
+### Exp

 Returns e raised to the power of the value in the selected column.
 This is the same as the Excel EXP function.

- **Exp2**
+### Exp2

 Returns the base-2 exponential of the arguments, solving for y = x * 2<sup>t</sup> where t is a column of values containing exponents.

 For **Exp2** you can specify a second argument x, which can be either a constant or another column of values

 In **Second argument type**, indicate whether you will provide the multiplier t as a constant, or a value in a column.

 You can select a single column with the exponent values, or type the exponent value in the **Constant second argument** text box.
 Then, in  **Column set**, select the column that contains the exponent values.

 For example, if you select a column with the values {0,1,2,3,4,5} for both the multiplier and the exponent, the function returns {0, 2, 8, 24, 64 160).

- **ExpMinus1**
+### ExpMinus1

 Returns the negative exponent for values in the selected column.

- **Factorial**
+### Factorial
 Returns the factorial for values in the selected column.

- **Hypotenuse**
+### Hypotenuse
 Calculates the hypotenuse for a triangle in which the length of one side is specified as a column of values, and the length of the second side is specified either as a constant or as two columns.

- **ImaginaryPart**
+### ImaginaryPart

 Returns the imaginary part of the values in the selected column.

- **Ln**
+### Ln

 Returns the natural logarithm for the values in the selected column.

- **LnPlus1**
+### LnPlus1

 Returns the natural logarithm plus one for the values in the selected column.

- **Log**
+### Log

 Returns the log of the values in the selected column, given the specified base.

 You can specify the base (the second argument) either as a constant or by selecting another column of values.

- **Log10**
+### Log10

 Returns the base 10 logarithm the values in the selected column.

- **Log2**
+### Log2

 Returns the base 2 logarithm for the values in the selected column.

- **NthRoot**
+### NthRoot
 Returns the nth root of the value, using an n that you specify.

 Select the columns for which you want to calculate the root, by using the **ColumnSet** option.

 In **Second argument type**, select another column that contains the root, or specify a constant to use as the root.

 If the second argument is a column, each value in the column is used as the value of n for the corresponding row.
 If the second argument is a constant, type the value for n in the **Constant second argument** text box.

- **Pow**
+### Pow

 Calculates X raised to the power of Y for each of the values in the selected column.

 First, select the columns that contains the **base**, which should be a float, by using the **ColumnSet** option.

- in **Second argument type**, select the column that contains the exponent, or specify a constant to use as the exponent.
+In **Second argument type**, select the column that contains the exponent, or specify a constant to use as the exponent.

 If the second argument is a column, each value in the column is used as the exponent for the corresponding row.
 If the second argument is a constant, type the value for the exponent in the **Constant second argument** text box.

- **RealPart**
+### RealPart

 Returns the real part of the values in the selected column.

- **Sqrt**
+### Sqrt

 Returns the square root of the values in the selected column.

- **SqrtPi**
+### SqrtPi

 For each value in the selected column, multiplies the value by pi and then returns the square root of the result.

- **Square**
+### Square

 Squares the values in the selected column.

-##  <a name="bkmk_Compare"></a> Compare
+## <a name="bkmk_Compare"></a> Comparison operations

-Use the comparison functions in Azure Machine Learning any time that you need to test two sets of values against each other.
+Use the comparison functions in Azure Machine Learning Studio any time that you need to test two sets of values against each other.
 For example, in an experiment you might need to do these comparison operations:

 - Evaluate a column of probability scores model against a threshold value.
 - Determine if two sets of results are the same, and for each row that is different, add a FALSE flag that can be used for further processing or filtering.

- **EqualTo**
+### EqualTo

 Returns True if the values are the same.

- **GreaterThan**
+### GreaterThan

 Returns True if the values in **Column set** are greater than the specified constant, or greater than the corresponding values in the comparison column.

- **GreaterThanOrEqualTo**
+### GreaterThanOrEqualTo

 Returns True if the values in **Column set** are greater than or equal to the specified constant, or greater than or equal to the corresponding values in the comparison column.

- **LessThan**
+### LessThan

 Returns True if the values in **Column set** are less than the specified constant, or less than the corresponding values in the comparison column.

- **LessThanOrEqualTo**
+### LessThanOrEqualTo

 Returns True if the values in **Column set** are less than or equal to the specified constant, or less than or equal to the corresponding values in the comparison column.

- **NotEqualTo**
+### NotEqualTo

 Returns True if the values in **Column set** are not equal to the constant or comparison column, and returns False if they are equal.

- **PairMax**
+### PairMax

 Returns the value that is greater—the value in **Column set** or the value in the constant or comparison column.

- **PairMin**
+### PairMin

 Returns the value that is lesser—the value in **Column set** or the value in the constant or comparison column

-##  <a name="bkmk_Arithmetic"></a> Operations
+##  <a name="bkmk_Arithmetic"></a> Arithmetic operations

 Includes the basic arithmetic operations: addition and subtraction, division and multiplication.
 Because most operations are binary, requiring two numbers, you first choose the operation, and then choose the column or numbers to use in the first and second arguments.